 “We do a fundraiser every year called Swooper Sprint, starting back when our school was brand new,” said Christy Nerell, who was PTA president when the project was announced and who has remained active in its progress over the years.
 The Swooper Sprint involves raising sponsorships for running at the school’s track.

-“We raise money for things like playground equipment, a basketball court, and track.
+“We raise money for things like playground equipment, a basketball court, and a track.
 All those things have been put in by the PTA,” she said.

 Nerell, who had a 1st grader at the school four years ago, said they did not realize the magnitude of creating an outdoor classroom when they committed to the project.
 They needed help from someone a little more familiar with the construction industry.